 These cattle have been sourced from the award winning Priorton Barton heard in Crediton, a well established heard which is part of the SAC Premium Cattle Health Scheme.
 Before arriving on the heath they spent most of the year grazing the fields while in the winter were fed hay and bedded on straw harvested from the farms fields.

 These cattle have been slow reared on a natural diet of grass and heathland plants.
 Red Devon beef fed in this way has excellent texture, flavour and tenderness.
 It also contains healthy Omega-3 fatty acids which are an essential component of a healthy diet.
 Red Devons naturally lay down intra-muscular fat in the meat which produces wonderful marbled beef, keeping the meat moist while cooking.

 They will be butchered at a local well respected abattoir to keep the food miles low and the transport stress free.
 The cattle will be butchered at 30 months old with the meat hung for 28 days to make the most of this fantastic quality product.

 To give you the best value meat will be available in boxes of approx. 20kg.
-You can expect to get rump steak, fillet steak, sirloin, topside roasting joint, stewing beef, brisket, rib and mince in a box.
+You can expect to get rump, fillet & sirloin steaks; topside and silverside roasting joints; stewing beef; brisket; shin and mince in a box.
 All meat comes vacuum packed with appropriates weights and dates on the labels.

 Priced at £11 per kg.
 Meat will be available from October and should be ordered in advance.
 Perfect for sharing at Christmas or stocking up the freezer.

 This beef project is running in partnership with the Walkers at Stantyway farm www.stantyway.com